How to Pack for Your Louisiana Tailgate

 Maybe you’re coming to cheer on the NFL’s New Orleans Saints or the NBA’s New Orleans Pelicans.
 Perhaps you’re returning to your alma mater for a game at LSU, Tulane, Louisiana Tech, Grambling or McNeese State.
-Or do you just love a good tailgate, no matter what the team or sport?
+Or do you just love a good tailgate, no matter the team or sport?

 From professional stadiums and collegiate campuses to hockey, soccer, rugby, roller derby and more, there are plenty of reasons to plan a rocking parking lot party throughout Louisiana.